Buyer Guides · San Diego · Down Payment Assistance

 Buyer Contribution Minimum 3% of purchase price

-Brand new for 2026 — funded through the Prohousing Incentive.
+Brand new for 2026, funded through the state Prohousing Incentive.
 This is the first time San Diego County has offered dedicated DPA for moderate-income earners (up to 120% AMI).
-Limited to approximately 14 buyers.
-Contact SDHC at FTHB@sdhc.org immediately if you qualify.
+Limited slots — if you qualify, do not wait.

 City vs. County — Know the Difference

-The SDHC program (19% + $10K) only applies to properties within City of San Diego limits.
-If you are buying in Chula Vista, Bonita, La Mesa, or any unincorporated area, you need the County programs instead.
-Ryan can confirm which jurisdiction your target property falls under.
+The SDHC city program (19% + $10K) only applies to properties within City of San Diego limits.
+If you are buying in Chula Vista, Bonita, La Mesa, or unincorporated areas, you need the County programs instead.
+The jurisdictional line is not always obvious — verify the property address before assuming a program applies.

 These programs are not limited to first-time buyers.
-If you already own a home, or if you have owned before, these may be your best path to assistance.
-They are administered by national nonprofits and quasi-governmental agencies.
+If you already own a home, or have owned before, these are likely your best path to assistance.
+They are administered by national nonprofits and quasi-governmental housing finance agencies.

 Assistance Up to 5.5% of loan amount